Nonperturbative renormalization group beyond melonic sector: The Effective Vertex Expansion method for group fields theories: EVE for a mixing tensorial theory space

 The second case is when type-2 pseudo-melonic interactions, coming from $3$-valent vertices build a chain:

 The two kernels in brackets must be computed explicitly.
-Introducing the function $\mathrm{b} $ it is easy to cheek:
+Introducing the function $\mathrm{b} $ it is easy to check:

-so that the formal equations \eqref{kerneck1} and \eqref{kerneck2} leads to the two partial effective skeleton functions $\pi_{d,1}$ and $\pi_{d,2}$.
+so that the formal equations \eqref{kerneck1} and \eqref{kerneck2} lead to the two partial effective skeleton functions $\pi_{d,1}$ and $\pi_{d,2}$.
 Note the factor $2$ occurring in the denominator of the formula has the same origin as the factor $2$ occurring in expression \eqref{gamma4melon}: It comes from the symmetry exchange for the pseudo-melonic vertices.
-Moreover, the factor $3$ in front of $\mathrm{b} $ comes from the rotational symmetry of the $3$-valent vertices : there are $3$ different ways to build a effective $4$-dipole on a $3$-valent vertex to obtain a type-2 quartic pseudo melon. \\
+Moreover, the factor $3$ in front of $\mathrm{b} $ comes from the rotational symmetry of the $3$-valent vertices : there are $3$ different ways to build an effective four-dipole on a $3$-valent vertex to obtain a type-2 quartic pseudo melon. \\

-To obtain the complete $4$-point kernel $\Pi_{d,1i}$, we then have to sum over all possible partitions of type-1 and type-2 domains.
-We have to distinguish three cases:\\ \begin{itemize} \item The boundary vertices are both of type--1, \item The boudnary vertices are both of type--2, \item One boundary vertex is of type--1, the second of type--2. \end{itemize} For the two first ones cases, we have the sequences:
+To obtain the complete four-point kernel $\Pi_{d,1i}$, we then have to sum over all possible partitions of type-1 and type-2 domains.
+We have to distinguish three cases:\\ \begin{itemize} \item The boundary vertices are both of type--1, \item The boundary vertices are both of type--2, \item One boundary vertex is of type--1, the second of type--2. \end{itemize} For the two first cases, we have the sequences:

 for type--1 boundary vertices, and